ronhuafeng/dockerHDDM/README.md

 Please double-check your configuration and ensure that a cluster is running.
 ```

-### Using example
+## Using example
-You can also use the example, without mounting your own folder to the docker image.
-The example data set from [my previous study]().
-The example jupyter notebook is used to test the `ipyparallel` in the `hddm:example` image.
+You can also use the example, without mounting local folder to the docker container.
+The example data set is from [my previous study](https://collabra.org/articles/10.1525/collabra.301/).
+The example jupyter notebook is used to test the `ipyparallel` package.
 Run the following code to use the example.

 ```
 docker run -it --rm --cpus=5 \
 -p 8888:8888 hcp4715/hddm:example jupyter notebook
 ```

-### Potential errors
+## Potential errors
 * Permission denied.
 Please see this [post](https://groups.google.com/forum/#!topic/hddm-users/Qh-aOC0N6cU) about the permission problem.

-### How this docker image was built
+## How this docker image was built
 An alternative way to get the docker image is to build it from `Dockerfile`.

 I built this docker image under Ubuntu 20.04.